jharwell/cosm/docs/config/swarm-manager.rst

    * - ``block_acq_counts``

-     - Counts of robots exploring for, vectoring to, and acquiring blocks.
+     - Metrics capturing the # robots exploring for, vectoring to, and acquiring blocks.

      - append